-Manufacturers SHALL provide a list of all of the operations possible on the voting system and list the default roles that have permission to perform each such operation as part of the TDP.
+Manufacturers SHALL provide a list of all of the operations possible on the voting system and list the default roles that have permission to perform each such operation.

 8.5.2.6 Critical event escalation

 Manufacturers SHALL document a prioritized critical event escalation list of appropriate personnel to be notified.